kyma-project/terraform-module/examples/kyma-on-btp-basic/README.md

 brew install opentofu
 ```

+## Ensure bot user access

+In order to make automatic management of btp resources possible you need to ensure the following:
+ - establish trust between BTP global account and your custom IAS tenant
+ - add the bot user to the custom IAS tenant
+ - assign global account administrator role collection to the bot user (this example needs it to create subaccount.
+It is not required if subaccount is reused)
+ - if you decide to use provider subaccount in order to create disposable references to existing, shared instances of stateful services  (via `BTP_PROVIDER_SUBACCOUNT_ID` environment variable ) the bot user would need to have `Subaccount Viewer` role collection assigned in the provider subaccount.

+## Ensure Input Variables

 Save a new version of the template file `examples/kyma-on-btp-basic/local-template.tfvars` as `examples/kyma-on-btp-basic/local.tfvars`.
-Provide values for input variables.
+Provide values for input variables

+# Run

 Run the example: